aravindmunna/hello-world-react-and-typescript-book/HelloWorld.md

 ##Thoughts for More Robust Scalable App

 The samples are limited in scope because this is just an introduction.
-Additional topics to explore include:
+Additional topics that you can explore explore include:

+- ReactRouter
+- Immutable.js
 - Flux
+- Redux
 - Relay
 - GraphQL
 - Application Configuration Management